kev-fung/kev-fung.github.io/_posts/2024-09-12-exploding-infinities.markdown

 <br>

-// Kudos to John and Debs when we watched F1 in the pub 🏎️
+// Shout out to John and Debs 🏎️